-The transfer of assets may be subject to goods and services tax (GST), which is currently at the rate of 7 per cent and is generally borne by the buyer.
-The rate of GST will be increased to 8 per cent with effect from 1 January 2023, and 9 per cent with effect from 1 January 2024.
+The transfer of assets may be subject to goods and services tax (GST), which is currently at the rate of 8 per cent and is generally borne by the buyer.
+The rate of GST will be increased to 9 per cent with effect from 1 January 2024.

-The transfer of a business as a going concern is treated as an excluded transaction outside the scope of the Goods and Services Tax Act 1993 and not subject to GST if it satisfies certain conditions.
+The transfer of a business as a going concern is treated as an excluded transaction outside the scope of the Goods and Services Tax Act 1993 and is not subject to GST if it satisfies certain conditions.
 Transfers of shares are not subject to GST.